Board of Trustees

 Jim Coors — President

 Jim retired from the University of Wisconsin-Madison in 2007 where he was a professor in the Plant Breeding and Genetics program and the Department of Agronomy for over 24 years.
 He is married to Ann Pollock whose family has owned property on the east shore of Lac Courte Oreilles for four generations.
 In addition to the American Birkebeiner Ski Foundation and the Central Cross Country Ski Association, Jim is an active supporter of number of Hayward-area organizations including the Courte Oreilles Lakes Association and the Lac Courte Oreilles Foundation.
 Jim and Ann are both avid cross-county skiers and bicyclists, and they support silent sports throughout Wisconsin.
-They will ski their 30th Birkebeiner in 2017.
+They will ski their 34th Birkebeiners in 2022.

 Joe Hoida — Vice-President